lysolaka/mdl/README.md

 3. Download the album
 4. Tag the downloaded files

 Steps 1, 3 and 4 are done using the CLI, as for step 2 - the specfile is yours to edit.
+For more detailed instructions see [Usage](#usage).

+# Dependencies

+- `yt-dlp` preferrably the newest version.
+This can be easily done with Python's virtual environments.
+- Satisfy the Python dependencies for [`pyo3`](https://github.com/PyO3/pyo3).
+- (OPTIONAL) `bgutils-ytdl-pot-provider` or another PO Token provider for `yt-dlp`.
+This is highly recommended to avoid download issues.

 # Supported websites